thomasfosen/Marine-Aluminium-KBE-Project/README.md

 ## Discussion

 The main requirements for the system to be functional are met, although there is room for improvement in most components.
+The main focus in our system is the optimization loop, which means the node model and the user interface are simplified designs.
+These components in particular could, and should, be further improved.